thedrjones/mediahub-ssh-addons/README.md

 ### rokko_debug.php
 The login for this page is either the stock admin or whatever config password you have set in the Flash UI.
-This scipt, available on the MediaHub webserver at http://mediahub/fw/rokko_debug.php contains quite a bit of stuff, not all of it useful.
+This script, available on the MediaHub webserver at http://mediahub/fw/rokko_debug.php contains quite a bit of stuff, not all of it useful.
 You will notice the addition of a new row with system_run_dropbear (which does /etc/init.d/sshd start) and run_shell_cmd.
-This basically wraps the php exec() function around the cmd= text box to the side of it.
+The new run_shell_cmd basically wraps the php exec() function around the cmd= text box to the side of it and report out any stdout content to the page.
+It's enough to go digging in there a little if there was no easier way to do it.
+Handy for fixing dropbear access if I broke it.

 ## Licence
 This repository and the files contained within it are from various sources, almost nothing in here is my original work bar a little PHP or Bash hacking to add the lines we need to do the new things.
 Keep in mind the original licence terms from each file (although I doubt Cisco/Linksys/Belkin care too much about their MediaHub config files by now).